Zhaofeng-Tian/ZebraT-Simulator/README.md

 # Paper
-"Design and Implement an Enhanced Simulator for Autonomous Delivery Robot" /n will be submitted to MetroCAD 2022.
+"Design and Implement an Enhanced Simulator for Autonomous Delivery Robot"
+\n will be submitted to MetroCAD 2022.